By Nancy Armitage

 The sweet smell of desserts could have filled the air of the Loggia: Southern Bourbon Balls, Rum Cakes, & moist Teacakes.
 “Gateaux la ‘Orange” a French orange cake drizzled with Curacao served at the Hotel Huntington, (I found on a 1924 luncheon tea menu).
 This cake would have showcased Mr. Huntington’s ranch oranges.
 Dainty French Petit Fours (delicious iced square cakes) & Bonbons (Chocolate Truffles) & Mrs. Kley’s Huntington Mansion “Honey Spice Bars” would have completed the tea display.
 Displayed on doily-lined cake plates & decorated with fresh herbs, flowers, or petit roses like “Cecile Brunner” pink.
 For they were entertaining dignitaries for tea, it had to be the most elegant.

 I was so excited when I received this recipe!
 It is a Huntington recipe that was actually made in the Huntington Mansion at the San Marino Ranch!
 The Huntington’s dessert chef, Mrs. Lena Kley used to work for the Huntingtons (as a dessert cook)at Christmas time or when they were entertaining.
 Mrs. Kley’s husband, Paul, also worked on the Ranch, he was a very skilled carpenter.
 Mrs. Kley concocted this rich decadent treat.
 Mrs. Kley’s granddaughter, Chris Story, was kind enough to share the recipe with me.
 These delicious treats are so rich, that one should cut them into a smallest of brownie size squares!
-They taste between a rich chocolate truffle and a chocolate brownie.
+They taste between a rich chocolate truffle & a chocolate brownie.

 Huntington Mansion “Honey Spice Bars” with Royal Icing